Parashara: Genealogy

-Legends
+Legend

-There is a story of Rishi Parashara: Shakti died in his early age.
-This made Vasishtha, his father live in his hermitage with Adrushyanti (wife of Shakti).
-Vasistha heard the chanting of the Vedas and Adrushyanti told him that Vedic hymn sounds were coming from the child of his son, Parashara, that was developing in her womb.
-Vasistha was happy to hear this.
-Adrushyanti gave birth to a son and the child grew up to become Parashara.
+As Parashara's biological father, the sage Shakti, died gruesomely before Parashara's birth in a thick forest, Vasishtha, Shakti's father, brought Adrushyanti (Parashara's biological mother) into his hermitage.
+When Vasishtha hears the chanting of the Vedas, Adrushyanti tells him that the sounds were coming from his unborn grandson in her womb, which gladdens Vasishtha and she gives birth to Parashara.

-Parashara was raised by his grandfather Vasishtha because he lost his father at an early age.
-His father, Shakti, was on a journey and came across an angry Rakshasa (demon) who had once been a king but was turned into a demon feeding on human flesh as a curse from Vasishtha.
-The demon devoured Parashara's father.
-In the Vishnu Purana, Parashara speaks about his anger from this:
+Raised under the tutelage of his grandfather Vasistha, Parashara grows up in the shadow of a tragic legacy of his father and at the hermitage, he encounters King Kalmashapada, who has been transformed into a cannibalistic Rakshasa due to a curse originally provoked by a dispute with Shakti himself.
+Driven by demonic hunger and the weight of the spell, the Rakshasa devours Shakti, leaving the young Parashara fatherless and kindling a fierce, vengeful fire within him.
+As recorded in the Vishnu Purana, Parashara’s resentment is so potent that he initiates a grand sacrificial ritual intended to annihilate every Rakshasa in existence, an act of retribution that only the wisdom and intervention of Vasishtha could temper.

-I had heard that my father had been devoured by a Rākṣasa employed by Vishwamitra: violent anger seized me and I commenced a sacrifice for the destruction of the Rākṣasas: hundreds of them were reduced to ashes by the rite, when, as they were about to be entirely exterminated, my grandfather Vasishtha said to me: Enough, my child; let thy wrath be appeased: the Rākṣasas are not culpable: thy father's death was the work of destiny.
+I had heard that my father had been devoured by a Rākṣasa employed by Vishwamitra: violent anger seized me and I commenced a sacrifice for the destruction of the Rākṣasas: hundreds of them were reduced to ashes by the rite, when, as they were about to be entirely exterminated, my grandfather Vasishtha said to me: "Enough, my child; let thy wrath be appeased: the Rākṣasas are not culpable: thy father's death was the work of destiny.
 Anger is the passion of fools; it becometh not a wise man.
 By whom, it may be asked, is anyone killed?
 Every man reaps the consequences of his own acts.
 Anger, my son, is the destruction of all that man obtains by arduous exertions, of fame, and of devout austerities; and prevents the attainment of heaven or of emancipation.
 The chief sages always shun wrath: be not subject to its influence, my child.
 Let no more of these unoffending spirits of darkness be consumed.
-Mercy is the might of the righteous.
+Mercy is the might of the righteous."

-Parashara once halted for a night in a little hamlet on the banks of the river Yamuna.
-He was put up in the house of the fisherman-chieftain Dasharaj.
+Parashara once halted for a night in a little hamlet on the banks of the river Yamuna, where he was put up in the house of the fisherman-chieftain Dasharaj.
 When dawn broke, the chief asked his daughter, Matsyagandha, whose name means "one with the smell of fish", to ferry the sage to his next destination.
-When in the ferry, Parashara who was also a pioneer in the field of vedic astrology, noticed the position of the stars and concluded that an auspicious time had begun in which the Lord had to descend onto this world, and asked her to fulfill his desire of helping the Lord descend by giving a son to her.
-Matsyagandha refused fearing the other people and sages who were standing on the bank of river at the other side.
+When in the ferry, as he was also a pioneer in the field of Vedic astrology, he noticed the position of the stars and concluded that an auspicious time had begun in which the Lord had to descend onto this world, and asked her to fulfill his desire of helping the Lord descend by giving a son to her.
+Matsyagandha refused, fearing the other people and sages who were standing on the bank of the river at the other side.